-In addition, the Council's Corporate Plan and financial strategy identify and evaluate risk at a more strategic level.
+In addition, the Council's Corporate and Financial Plans identify and evaluate risk at a more strategic level.
 Furthermore, evaluation of proposals for new spending and capital investment includes a risk assessment score.

-The Council's risk management strategy was reviewed and updated during the early part of 2010.
-A revised corporate framework for managing risk and to embed risk within services was approved by the Council in March 2010.
-This included guidance for managers in assessing and treating risk.
-The strategy is overseen by a Corporate Risk Management Group.
+The Council's risk management strategy provides a framework to embed risk within services was.
+It also includes guidance for managers in assessing and treating risk.
+The Strategy is overseen by a Corporate Risk Management Group.